 - Be selected to either present a paper, poster or talk at a conference/professional meeting

 - Be the graduate student who is conducting the research for which the paper, poster or talk is being presented

-The award is intended to offset some of the costs associated with international or national travel expenses such as airfare, and meals.
+The award is intended to offset some of the costs associated with international or domestic travel expenses such as airfare, and meals.
 These awards are meritorious and will be granted on the competitive and innovative content of the statement submitted with the application.
 Awards are contingent upon the availability of funds and the number of applications per session.
-Students are eligible to receive up to a total of $600 per fiscal year1.
+Students are eligible to receive up to a total of $600 per fiscal year.
 Students may submit only one application per application deadline.
 Awards are limited to two (2) per academic degree (e.g. 2 for a Masters and 2 for a Ph.D.).
-In the event that you are unable to attend the conference for which you had received an award, you must return the entire amount to the GIDP administration office.
+In the event that you are unable to attend the conference for which you received an award, you must return the entire amount to the GIDP administration office.